Who Needs MC Authority?

 Companies need to have interstate Operating Authority (MC Number), in addition to a DOT number, if they do the following:

-- Provide transportation for passengers in interstate commerce for compensation, that can be direct or indirect
+- Provide transportation for passengers in interstate commerce for compensation.
+This can be direct or indirect

 - Transport federally-regulated materials, which are owned by others arranging for their transport

 Choose what you need.
 First of all, you must choose only the types of authority that your business needs.
-It is not mandatory to have operating authority if you are:
+It’s not mandatory to have operating authority if you are: